saltastroops/data-archive-database/README.md

 ## Installation and configuration

 Ensure that Python 3.7 is running on your machine.
-You can check this with the `--version flag`.
+You can check this with the `--version` flag.

 ```bash
 python3 --version